hannahkim1/csen60/week9/web-security-privacy.md

 - statement saying what the website does with the information it collects
 - considered legally binding
 - written in dense legal language

+### Data Collection
+- social networks
+    - know a lot of information about the user, voluntarily
+- anything can be tracked
+- internet is forever
+- better targeted the ad, the better chance of a conversion

+### Sensitive information
+- PII (persionally identifiable information)
+    - name, address, phone, race, age, credit cards
+-